ceramicnetwork/CEA/working-groups/identity/charter.md

 The goals of the Identity Working Group are to create, review, iterate, and formalize Ceramic community standards for:

+- Structuring an identity-centric index of a DID's resources to enable permissionless discovery and routing
 - Authentication to a DID from one or many different accounts
-- Public profiles
+- Public profiles, to enable contextualization of identity in a consistent way
-- Verified links to external accounts, including both cryptographic and other accounts
+- Linking to 3rd party accounts, including both cryptographic and other accounts
 - Various types of social graph information
-- Indexing for external resources (e.g., databases) around a DID
+- Mapping to external resources (e.g., databases) and services (e.g., notifications)
-- Indexing for external services or agents of the identity

 Additionally, the working group will provide input to the core and community developers to produce a library that implements the standard.